 You might also be required to provide a deposition.
 During the deposition, the other party’s attorney will ask you a series of general questions about your case, which you are required to answer under oath.
 A stenographer will transcribe everything at the deposition, which you can use as evidence at the court hearing.
 It can be a little unnerving to depose, but your lawyer can help you prepare.

-When you work with the Bader Law Firm, we can facilitate your work injury case, no matter the stage it is in.
+When you work with Bader Scott Injury Lawyers, we can facilitate your work injury case, no matter the stage it is in.
 From filing your original claim to helping you appeal a decision, we are equipped to handle any task related to workers’ compensation in Georgia.
 We practice workers’ compensation law exclusively, so we are much more familiar with cases of this nature and court hearings with ALJs than most firms that only devote a portion of their practice to work injuries.
 With our highly trained staff, rolodex full of reputable medical experts we can consult for your case, and in-depth knowledge into this particular field of law, we can be an asset to your case.